ethanbyeon/dotfiles/README.md

 stow <package> --adopt
 ```

 This command will move any existing files (e.g., `~/.zshrc`) into your dotfiles repository.
-Ensure the repository's directory structure matches your system's files paths.
+Ensure the repository's directory structure matches your system's file paths.

 > [!WARNING]
 > The `--adopt` flag will overwrite any files in the repository with the same name as those being moved.